- Specifications

 Condition:

-_action = enter_into_system - Automatic Execution: Yes → Message is sent directly.
+_action = enter_into_system - Automatic execution: Yes → Message is directly sent.

 Summary

-Output handling connects business logic with communication.
-It ensures that decisions are automatically converted into actions - be it through direct confirmations, queries or subsequent processes.
-This ensures customer requests are dealt with efficiently, transparently and without manual intervention.Testing and Publishing
+The output handling connects the business logic with the communication.
+It ensures that decisions are automatically transformed into actions – be it by direct confirmations, queries or subsequent processes.
+Thus, customer inquiries are processed efficiently, transparently and without manual intervention.Testing and Publishing

 FunctionalityTest cases simulate real scenarios to ensure that the AI agent operates correctly.
 Each test case is based on a ticket ID and represents the entire processing process.